 New Visitors are those navigating to your site for the first time on a specific device.
 If you visit our website from your desktop computer at work, and then visit our website again from your iPhone, Google Analytics would record you as 2 new users.
 (Google is getting smarter about this—if you’re logged onto your Google Chrome browser and repeat the actions above, you would be recorded as a New Visitor on your desktop, and a Returning Visitor on your iPhone.)

 Returning Visitors have visited your site before and are back for more!
 Google sets a 2-year expiration date on New Visitors.
 If someone has visited our website within the past two years and returns from the same device, they are marked as a Returning Visitor in our Google Analytics.
 If it has been more than two years since someone has visited our site, the next time they return they will be counted as a New Visitor again.

 On your Google Analytics dashboard, select “Audience” on the left.
 Then click the “Behavior” drop down and select “New vs. Returning.”

 You’ll see a screen that looks like this.
 The chart at the top simply maps out daily sessions for the past month (useful data, but not too relevant for comparing New and Returning Visitors).
 Your focus should be on the table at the bottom.
 That’s where you’ll find the most useful data!

-There are three key pieces of data to look at in this table.
+There are three key pieces of data to review in this table: